Applying Prepare Steps to Multiple Columns¶

 It is not strictly required, but we recommend all newcomers to Dataiku DSS begin with the Foundational learning materials.

-In the Column View, you can select multiple columns and choose an operation from the Actions menu to apply to the selected columns.
-This creates a new step in the Script, and is essentially a shortcut to manually creating the step.
+In the Columns View, you can select multiple columns and choose an operation from the Actions menu to apply to the selected columns.
+This creates a new step in the Script, and is essentially a shortcut to manually re-creating the steps individually.
 It is especially useful for processors that cannot be extended to multiple columns in the step editor.

-For example, you may have several columns that relate to a customer’s home contact information.
-In order to help differentiate this from their work contact information, you can go to the Column View, select the columns, select Rename from the Actions menu, and then add
+For example, you can apply this strategy to rename multiple columns at once.
+You may have several columns that relate to a customer’s home contact information.
+In order to help differentiate this from their work contact information, you can select the needed columns from the Columns View, choose Rename from the Actions menu, and then add

 From the step editor¶

-Some processors can be extended to multiple columns within the step editor.
-These processors have several modes for specifying the column.
+Another way to apply a step to multiple columns is through the step editor.
+Many processors have several modes for specifying the column.

-For example, you may want to fill empty cells of a column with the value
+For example, you may want to fill empty cells of a column with a fixed value, such as

 .*zip.*selects home_zip and work zipcode.